jonlighthall/config/cygwin/readme.md

 directory and make a link.

      ln -s /cygdrive/c/Users/Jon\ Lighthall/Documents/.cygwin_home /home/lighthall

+##### Redefining
+Similarly, the following command can be used to redine the location of the home folder.

+    cat /etc/nsswitch.conf | sed -i 's/^\sdb_home:\s*/& /cygdrive/c/Users/jonli/OneDrive/Documents/home/cygwin #/'

 ## Username
 In order to change the user name, a `/etc/passwd` file must be manually